ericoporto/ags-manual-wiki/Dialog.md

 Changes whether an option in a conversation is marked as previously chosen by the player.
-The option is marked as chosen whenever player selects it during the conversation, and is usually highlighted with different text colour.
+The option is marked as chosen whenever player selects it during the conversation, and is usually highlighted with different text color.
 This function lets you to reset the option state, or force it change at any random moment.

 OPTION is the option number within the dialog, from 1 to whatever the